MickyDeeWalks/south-america-walk-dataset/README.md

 A GPS screenshot is taken immediately before recording begins

-A GPS screenshot is taken immediately after recording ends

-Each video segment is therefore bounded by two explicit spatiotemporal reference points.
+Each video segment is anchored by a single explicit spatiotemporal reference point at its start.
-Segment anchors are nested within the corresponding daily anchors, creating a hierarchical verification structure:
+Segment anchors are nested within the corresponding daily anchors, creating a hierarchical verification structure.

 Daily GPS anchors → Segment GPS anchors → Video file metadata